JaseySmith/JaseySmith/README.md

 ### Hi there 👋 my name is Jasey.
 - I like to build beautiful custom websites for businesses that need them.
 As I learn more, I will get involved in building software and one day create my own.

-- I’m currently learning to write more complex JavaScript and React.
-After that I will move onto APIs and Microservices.
+- I’m currently learning about the MERN stack and deploying full-stack web applications.

 - I’m looking to collaborate on any project that sparks my interest.
-That includes anything innovative having to do do with tech, AI, machine learning, etc.
+That includes anything innovative having to do do with the web, tech, AI, machine learning, etc.

 - You can reach me at jaseyhsmith@gmail.com.